Gerry33/WeatherStation/README.md

 	- extended logging
 	- SYSLOG
 	- Timer alarm
-	- (Simple) WEB -GUI for basic configuration
+	- WEB -GUI for basic configuration with tooltips and systemstatistics and ressources overview.
+See screenshot in WiKi.
 	- BMP- display only as JPG has pixel issues
 	- Arbitrary download of icons from any local/remote source
 	- Deleting  and reloading icons on request using REST Web service without restart